 Dovecote Park is the dedicated supplier of beef and beef products to the Waitrose chain of food shops, whose beef is entirely sourced from the United Kingdom, and British farmers.
 It has developed a direct national supply chain with Waitrose and its beef producers to deliver cattle across the broad spectrum of the Waitrose consumer beef offer, to its two processing plants.
 These ranges include the well established native breed specific programmes of Aberdeen Angus, Hereford, and Welsh Black as well as the Essentials range, and Organic beef under the Duchy brand.
 In addition a regional brand of West Country beef featuring both South and Red Devon breeds is being developed, and the company offers a seasonal Specialist Highland product at Christmas.
 Waitrose and Dovecote Park have led the way in closer supply chain co-operation, focusing on the highest standards in beef quality, animal husbandry and welfare, provenance and environmental sustainability, all highlighting their long term commitment to British farming.

-Farming Help brings together three national charities – The Addington Fund, Farm Crisis Network and the Royal Agricultural Benevolent Institution.
+Farming Help brings together three national charities – The Addington Fund, Farming Community Network and the Royal Agricultural Benevolent Institution.
 Each charity provides different but complementary forms of support to meet a wide range of needs within the farming community.
-These include domestic financial help; support for retired people; crisis support; disability aids; housing provision; pastoral care; access to debt and farm business advice; help with state benefits claims; and advocacy with farm issues such as Single Farm Payment problems.
+These include: domestic financial help; support for retired people; crisis support; disability aids; housing provision; pastoral care; access to debt and farm business advice; help with state benefits’ claims; and advocacy with farm issues such as Single Farm Payment problems.

-The Frank Parkinson Agricultural Trust is sponsor of the Frank Parkinson lecture, which, at the 2013 Conference, will be Mark Lynas, environmental campaigner and author, delivering his paper: A Changing Perspective.
+The Frank Parkinson Agricultural Trust is sponsor of the Frank Parkinson lecture, which, at the 2014 Conference, will be Social Media - changing the way farmers do business by David Taylor and Michelle Carvill, co-authors of The Business of being Social.

 The main objective of the Frank Parkinson Agricultural Trust is to contribute to the improvement and welfare of British agriculture.